RavensbourneWebMedia/Web-development-workshop/sessions/week-01.md

 [Using this collaborative Google Doc](https://docs.google.com/document/d/1NrRUySCy8CUf7Wrc4cbjwxsWh_fk6jXs47oMCnEljLk/edit?usp=sharing	) **research one key Web concept** and then explain it to your classmates.

-1. Each student picks one concept
+1. Each student picks (or is assigned) one concept.

-2. You'll have about 1 hour to research (collect links and jot down your notes about your chosen concept)
+2. You'll have about 1 hour to research.

+ 	Collect links and jot down your notes about your chosen concept.

+ 	Make sure you **reference your sources** of information.
+For instance, don't just copy-paste from WikiPedia.
+Instead, include a link to the WikiPedia article where your text comes from.

 3. Then 5 minutes to explain (~1 hour in total)